alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/gflownets25/index.md

 1. **Lectures** by the instructor and invited speakers
 2. **Presentations** by students about relevant papers
-3. **Project work** and presentations
+3. **Project work** and **paper presentations** by students

 The lectures will cover the following topics:

 - Introduction and motivation
 - Brief review of requisite background
 - Main concepts and theoretical results
+- Continuous GFlowNets
 - Relevant loss functions
-- Continuous GFlowNets
 - Training guidelines
 - Evaluation guidelines
-- Connections with diffusion models
+- Connections with diffusion models and variational inference
 - Connections with reinforcement learning
 - Multi-objective GFlowNets
 - Conditional GFlowNets